Computer Resources

 • Can I borrow your stapler?

-A stapler is provided for your use in 2107 Kemper Hall
+A stapler is provided in Kemper 2107.

 Firefox says I already have an open session.
 Can you help?